What is a Land Registry title plan?

 • the title number of the land, for example TGL123456.

-• the land included in the title which is normally edged in red.
+• the land included in the title, normally edged in red.
 There may be other colours or markings on the plan.
 The significance of these is explained in the Register of Title.

 • the scale at which the plan is drawn.